Gurupi: History

 The history of the city is connected to the construction of the Belém-Brasília highway, reason for the appearance and development of many other cities along its extension in the former north of the state of Goiás.

+Etymology

 The name Gurupi is a Tupi word meaning "pure diamond".
 It consists of two basic elements: "guru" (diamond) and "pi" (foot, way, base, pure origin).

+Economy, urban design, and infrastructure

 Gurupi is a major agricultural producer of soybeans and sugar cane, while becoming an important cotton producer too.